 After the popularity of visits to the Muniment Room during the Flower Festival in the church last autumn, it was decided to revive the Muniment Room Society.
 A meting was held in October with a view to reviving the Muniment Room Society.
 A dozen interested people attended and amongst the suggestions and offers of help forthcoming was that we should keep the people of Dedham informed about this valuable resource.
 Mark Lockett has kindly started the ball rolling by contributing the following biography of the founder of the Muniment Room.

 At the first meeting I mentioned that when we had Homestead rebuilt in Coopers Lane we were given new deeds from the Land Registry – these are a scrap of computerised text on a sheet of A4!
 When I asked what to do with the old deeds I was told ‘whatever you want to do’!
 As I was brought up in the village in the original Homestead cottage, which was bequeathed to my father by his grandfather, the old deeds have both a sentimental and historical value to me, and possibly to others in the village interested in local history.

 Following discussion within our newly revived group, we felt that we should ask and encourage people who are either rebuilding or altering their properties in the village to retain their original deeds for future reference as documents of possible historical interest.
 Many of the former local authority houses in the village are now very different to when they were built, so we would be pleased if any original documents and photographs of any changed properties could be retained and referred to by us in the near future.

 We are hoping to hold an exhibition of such memorabilia at some time in the future and if you feel you have anything of interest to us then we would like to hear from you - please contact Avril Biggins (nee Garwood) in the first instance, by telephoning 322565.

-PARISH COUNCIL MEETING - MONDAY 6TH JULY AT 7PM.
+PARISH COUNCIL MEETING - MONDAY 2ND OF NOVEMBER AT 7PM.